wadda/gps3/README.md

 Are trivial applications that creates a 'live' kml files for Google Earth from their respective clients.
 Scant documentation is in the files.

-You made it this far so test out either or both a/gps3.py locally calling them with
+You made it this far, so test out either or both a/gps3.py locally calling them with your favourite interpreter.

 .. code-block::